 "I was also worried it would have loads of projectile vomiting," he said, "but I wanted to do it as soon as I read it."

 He added: "I had breakfast with David and I think we were on the same wavelength.
-It was very nice because he wanted me to do it and I got so involved in it that I did twice as many drawings as I was supposed to."'Part of the culture'
+It was very nice because he wanted me to do it and I got so involved in it that I did twice as many drawings as I was supposed to."